RakV1342/test-markdown/README.md

 Steering angles associated with each image were already in the normalized range of [-1, +1].

-Image of the csv file holding the camera image locations and the corresponding steering angle is provided below:
+A sample of the csv file holding the camera image locations and the corresponding steering angle is provided below:

 ![alt text][image1]